-This extra allowance doesn’t apply in all circumstances
+Extra allowance doesn’t apply in all circumstances

 Your estate is much more than just your home

 Savings and investments, car, land, and even jewellery are all classed as forming part of your estate.
-The new rule will help many people, however many will still be affected due to the overall estate being much more than the threshold.
+The new rule will help some people, however many will still be affected due to the overall estate being much more than the threshold.